 The idea that someone with a mental health problem can experience ‘recovery’ is now more commonly accepted.
 Historically, to ‘recover’ has been interpreted as the person being free of symptoms, or being restored to their former level of health.
 Now, the focus is more about coping with difficulties and experiencing a good quality of life.

-The Outcomes Star looks at 10 different aspects of someone’s life, and guides the person to get a sense of how well they are achieving in each aspect.
-These are issues such as, ‘managing mental health’, ‘social networks’ and ‘identity and self-esteem’.
-This can then help the individual to acknowledge that there could be some developments in specific areas, and to focus on developing and growing in a particular aspect of their life, rather than exploring how to get well in a less-focussed manner.
+The Recovery Star is designed for adults managing their mental health and recovering from mental illness.
+It looks at 10 different aspects of someone’s life, and guides the person to get a sense of how well they are achieving in each aspect.
+This can then help the individual to acknowledge that there could be some developments in specific areas, and to focus on developing and growing in a particular aspect of their life.

 The Mental Health Foundation has some useful and informative pages on the recovery model.